Diversity: How Well Does Your Practice Reflect Today’s America?

 Diversity and Inclusion: A Leadership Conversation.

 This year, 2020, will be memorable for many reasons.
 One notable area is the increased awareness of diversity in our society, including diversity in the workplace.
-The United States continues to become increasingly diverse, as we know, but this change isn’t always reflected in the way we manage the dental practice workplace.
+The United States continues to become increasingly diverse, as we know.
+But, this change isn’t always reflected in the way we manage the dental practice workplace.
 The neighborhoods around your practice may look a little different now than they did five or ten years ago.
-As a leader, now is an excellent time to be thinking about how to manage and train for diversity in your practice.
+As a leader, now is an excellent time to be thinking about managing and training for diversity in your practice.

 When it comes to your dental practice, we can look at diversity in terms of dental practice staffing and your patients’ makeup–both of which are interconnected.
 Below we cover a few topics that are useful to think about as a practice leader.